The Ultimate Guide to Mardi Himal Trek

 However, there has been no record of altitude sickness during the Mardi Himal Trek to date.
 It is always wise to have some knowledge of the Prevention of high-altitude sickness and medicine to carry while trekking in Nepal.

 Yes, there are chances of bad weather, like snowstorms, rain, or whiteouts.
 Nevertheless, on the way to Mardi Himal, there are ample teahouse lodges and teashops with basic accommodation facilities on every short-distance walk.
-These teahouses and teashong along the way can provide you with shelter and food.
+These teahouses and teashops along the way can provide you with shelter and food.

-In winter when there are high chances of snowfall we provide Yaktrax to everyone including porters.
-If you are well equipped with a local Guide, rain and snow gear including Yaktrax, and warm clothing, there is less chance that you will get stuck in the region.
+In winter, when there are high chances of snowfall, we provide Yaktrax to everyone, including porters.
+If you are well equipped with a local Guide, rain and snow gear, including Yaktrax, and warm clothing, there is less chance that you will get stuck in the region.

-The trail to Mardi Trek is very NEW and was opened only after 2012, until then Mardi Himal was a hidden gem yet to be explored.
+The trail to Mardi Trek is very NEW and was opened only after 2012, until then, Mardi Himal was a hidden gem yet to be explored.
 The trail is generally undulating and mostly through the lush forested area.

-Though Mardi Himal Trek is very new and teahouse trekking started around 2016 the quality of food and hygiene and great.
+Though Mardi Himal Trek is very new and teahouse trekking started around 2016, the quality of food and hygiene and great.
 All teahouse lodges in the region are family-oriented lodges that always tend to cook fresh meals.

 The region isn’t as commercial as Everest or Annapurna, so the level of cleanliness is very high despite the teahouses being basic.
 The chances of getting Food Poisoning in the region are more or less zero.
-However, we ask all travelers to look for expiry dates if they are buying something like biscuits, mars bars, fizzy drinks, etc.
+However, we ask all travelers to look for expiry dates if they are buying something like biscuits, Mars bars, fizzy drinks, etc.

 Do Climbing Mardi Himal require Climbing Permits?